| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 my left leg dropped down normally and when the splint came off my right leg was straighter and it also was able to fully extend.

+I no longer hurt and could move my legs like a normal baby.
 In those first few weeks mistakes were made while changing diapers and picking me up.
 Mom and dad learned

 quickly to never hold me up by my ankles to change my diaper as this caused chip fractures at my knees and that picking